January 31, 2019

-I first heard about the Happy Hikers group from my father, some 25+ years ago.
-Not long after his retirement, I remember his Thursdays became dedicated to hiking.
+I first heard about the Happy Hikers from my father some 25+ years ago.
+Not long after his retirement I remember his Thursdays became dedicated to hiking.

-A few years later I learned that it was with a group named Happy Hikers based out of the John T O’Conner Senior Center in Knoxville.
-The group of age 50+ hikers of who for the most part can out hike folks half their age, provided him with years of hiking and social involvement.
-Eventually, in his early 80’s neuropothy took the feeling way in his feet and balance became an issue so he had to stop.
+A few years later I learned his Thursday hikes were with a group based out of the John T O’Conner Senior Center in Knoxville, the Happy Hikers.
+The group of age 50+ hikers who for the most part can out hike folks half their age, provided him with years of hiking and social involvement.
+Eventually, in his early 80’s neuropothy took away the feeling in his feet and his sense of balance so he had to stop.

-Over the years, I kept his hiking stories in my mind so I was not completely surprised when yesterday I found myself in the parking lot of Gallaher Bend Greenway in Oak Ridge with 33 Happy Hiker members and 1 other guest (none of whom I knew) getting ready to hike.
+Over the years, I kept his hiking stories in my mind so I was not completely surprised when yesterday, two months after my own retirement, I found myself lacing up my hiking boots in the parking lot of Gallaher Bend Greenway in Oak Ridge along side 33 Happy Hikers and 1 other guest, none of whom I knew.

-Oak Ridge has a little over 85 miles of greenways, which wind through the once “Secret City.”
-Gallaher Bend is a 4.6 mile (round trip) hike on a rolling gravel road.
-The road, located on a penisula of Melton Hill Lake, winds mostly through a forested wildlife management area with an occasional glimpse of the lake.
-The road is on federal property so hikers and walkers are requested to stay on the trail and obey signs.
+Oak Ridge has a little over 85 miles of greenways, which wind through the “Secret City.”
+Gallaher Bend is a 4.6 mile (out and back) hike on a rolling gravel road.
+The road, located on a peninsula of Melton Hill Lake, cuts through a mostly through a forested wildlife management area with an occasional glimpse of the lake.
+The road is on federal property and hikers are requested to stay on the trail and obey signs.

-We turned around at the trail end, deciding not to venture beyond to the roped off spur loop that several member said offered great views of Melton Hill Lake.
-The sun came out about halfway back and the temp rose to 27F.
+We turned around at trail end, deciding not to venture onto a roped off spur loop that was federally signed for no entry.
+Several members offered comments that the spur offered great views of Melton Hill Lake, indicating that the sign had not always been there.
+The loop was tempting but… About halfway to the cars, the sun came out and the temp rose to 27F.
 Hikers seemed to linger a bit, not quite ready for the hike to be over.